What is coeliac disease?

-Coeliac disease (pronounced SEE-lee-ak) is a serious medical condition where the lining of the small intestine is damaged by tiny amounts of gluten (a protein found in grains such as wheat, rye, barley and oats).
+Coeliac disease (pronounced SEE-lee-ak) is an autoimmune disease where the lining of the small intestine is damaged by tiny amounts of gluten (a protein found in grains such as wheat, rye, barley and oats).

-The abnormal immune response to gluten causes damage to the small intestine when the tiny, finger-like projections lining the bowel, called villi, become inflamed and flattened.
+If you have coeliac disease, your immune system’s response to gluten causes damage to the small intestine when the tiny, finger-like projections lining the bowel, called villi, become inflamed and flattened.
 This is called villous atrophy and it reduces the available surface area of the bowel to absorb nutrients from food.

 People with coeliac disease can have severe symptoms, or they may have no obvious symptoms at all.
 Common symptoms include:

 - gastrointestinal symptoms such as diarrhoea or constipation, fatty stools (steatorrhoea), nausea, vomiting, flatulence (passing wind), feeling pain or discomfort in the tummy

 - iron deficiency or anaemia and other nutritional deficiencies